 The seminal vesicles are paired glands that produce a significant portion of seminal fluid, which nourishes and protects sperm.
 This fluid, rich in fructose, proteins, and enzymes, provides energy for sperm motility and enhances their survival outside the body.
 The seminal vesicles’ contribution to the male reproductive system functions is critical, as they account for approximately 60-70% of the ejaculate’s volume.

 The prostate gland, situated below the bladder, produces a milky fluid that activates sperm and neutralizes vaginal acidity.
-The urethra passes through the prostate, making it a pivotal part of the structure of male reproductive system.
+The urethra passes through the prostate, making it a pivotal part of the structure of the male reproductive system.
 The prostate’s fluid, which constitutes about 20-30% of the ejaculate, enhances sperm motility and protects them during their journey to the egg.

 The prostate’s role in the male reproductive system: parts and functions extends beyond reproduction, as it also supports urinary function.
 Its strategic location and fluid production make it indispensable to the reproductive process.